 They desire to be alone because they fear predators may harm them and their pups.
-Because the pups need safety from the environment.
+Because the puppies need safety from the environment.

 What Causes My Dog to Scratch the Floor Late at Night

-A dog scratching the floor in the middle of the night might indicate a variety of issues.
+A dog scratching the floor in the middle of the night might indicate various issues.
 It may range from anxiousness to a medical ailment.

 You should figure out what’s driving your pet to scratch your flooring at night.
-The following are some of the most common reasons for this type of behavior.
+The following are some of the most common reasons for this behavior.

 Reason 1: For Comfort and Safety

-Nesting is one of the most likely reasons for a dog clawing the floor at night.
+Nesting is one of the most likely reasons a dog claws the floor at night.
 It’s the same reason dogs search for covers to sleep under them.

-Dogs, like humans, need their own private place.
+Dogs, like humans, need their private place.
 They need to get somewhere quiet and dark where they’ll be alone.
-When they are worried, frightened, or overwhelmed, they use their nest as a safe haven.
+They use their nest as a haven when they are worried, frightened, or overwhelmed.

 Reason 2: Your Dog Has Nighttime Anxiety

-Anxiety throughout the night might be the cause of your dog scratching your flooring.
-If you’ve just relocated your room or residence, this may generate worry.
-Which leads to scratching.
+Anxiety throughout the night might cause your dog to scratch your flooring.
+If you’ve just relocated your room or residence, this may generate worry, which leads to rubbing.

 Another typical problem is that you are sleeping and not paying attention to the dog, making them feel unsafe.
 For example, thunder or lightning might induce anxiety.

-Another cause of anxiety is the new people’s or pet’s arrival in your house.
+Another cause of anxiety is the new people’s or pets’ arrival in your house.
 Your dog might feel more anxious, If you have a visitor staying with you.
-Because a dog is territorial, the anxiousness may manifest itself by scratching your floor.
+Because a dog is territorial, the anxiousness may manifest by scratching your floor.

 Reason 3: Your Dog is Injured or Hurting

-Certain medical conditions may drive your dog to behave in a destructive way.
+Certain medical conditions may drive your dog to behave destructively.
 Both people and dogs are stressed by pain.

 Your dog may get anxious if he is in pain.
-The more stressed out your dog becomes, the more likely he is to scratch the floor.
 This is done to alleviate the pain and tension.
+The more stressed your dog becomes, the more likely he is to scratch the floor.

 What Should You Do If Your Dog Scratches the Floor

-Trying all you can to avoid scratching but having no luck?
+Are you trying all you can to avoid scratching but having no luck?
 Then it’s possible that an underlying medical condition is to blame.
-It is essential that you make an appointment with your dog’s veterinarian for a checkup.
+You must make an appointment with your dog’s veterinarian for a checkup.